 Staffing

-Since our last meeting in March, we have had one resignation.
 Pamela Downs resigned effective June 24, 2016.
 The position was posted and applications accepted through June 30, 2016.
 We are in the process of conducting interviews for this position.
 The position reports to the New York office.

 Audit Committee